We’ve been working on this article. Please let us know how useful this new version is by voting.

 As a result, OutSystems creates the "OnAuthentication" action in your REST API to handle basic authentication with:

-- The "Username" and "Password" input parameters holding the credentials passed in the request (they are automatically decoded from the "Authorization" HTTP header)
+- The "Username" and "Password" input parameters holding the credentials passed in the request (they're automatically decoded from the "Authorization" HTTP header)

 - The "User_Login" action to validate the credentials and identify the user

-All methods in the REST API will now require Basic Authentication.
-User credentials are managed in your end user management application (by default, the Users application).
+All methods in the REST API now require Basic Authentication.
+Manage user credentials in your end user management application (by default, the Users application).

-In the example above, OutSystems logs in the user and creates a session for the duration of the request.
+In the example above, OutSystems logs in the user and creates a session during the request.
 The GetUserId() function returns the user ID and you can call the CheckRole built-in functions, allowing you to create logic based on the user and the roles assigned to the user.